mdelamata/CoreDataManager-Swift/README.md

 CoreDataManager-Swift
 =====================

-Swift CoreDataManager for multithreading environments
+Swift CoreDataManager for multithreading environments.
+This is running under XCode 6 beta - please notice this.

 Multithreading in CoreData